In a Nutshell. Mini reviews of movies old and new. No fuss. No spoilers. And often no sleep.

 The Simpsons Christmas Special (1989)

-AKA: Simpsons Roasting On An Open Fire
+AKA: Simpsons Roasting on an Open Fire

 As I recall, this was actually the very first episode of The Simpsons ever aired on TV.
 And what an auspicious debut it was!
 While it may seem dated by today’s standards, back in the day I remember this being incredible stuff.
 The animation seems cruder and primitive and the humor feels more innocent and wholesome; it’s hard to believe this came out 22 years ago.
 (Ugh.)
 If I were rating the entire first season, I would give it a 5 out of 5, but on its own as a standalone episode, I give it a hearty: